-10 outrageous treehouses that will make you question life on solid ground
+12 awesome treehouses that will make you question life on solid ground

 The members of the Swiss Family Robinson may not have had it made, but they did have one hell of a treehouse on their hands.
 The iconic structures have been tantalizing our imaginations for as long as most of us can remember, filling our heads with thoughts of homes raised high above the ground in a canopy of pine and birch.

 However, treehouses actually exist outside of storybooks and tall tales, lining the forested regions of the globe with new-age structures that often tout a minimalist design that’s as jarring as it is practical.
 We’ve compiled a list of our favorite arboreal abodes to whet your wanderlust whistle.
-Whether you prefer a three-story treehouse in the Costa Rican jungle or a mirrored cube hidden among the trees of Sweden, we’ve got you covered.
+Whether you prefer a three-story treehouse in the Costa Rican jungle or a mirrored cube hidden among the trees of Sweden, we’ve got you covered with these 12 truly awesome treehouses.

 7th Room — Harads, Sweden